akshayk4430/CloudSchool-Cloud-Administration-Project/01-Documentation/09-License-Management.md

 License assignment was not executed in this environment due to trial limitations.

-* Available licenses: 1
+- Available licenses: 1
-* Required licenses: 555+
+- Required licenses: 555+

-Because of this, license assignment is designed but not implemented.
+Because of this constraint, only the licensing architecture was implemented and validated through group membership.
 ---

 ## 7. Validation Approach

 If licenses were available, validation would include:

-* Verify license assignment to users
+- Verify group-based license assignment using Microsoft Graph
-* Confirm mailbox creation in Exchange Online
+- Confirm mailbox creation in Exchange Online
-* Confirm Teams access
+- Confirm Teams activation
-* Confirm OneDrive provisioning
+- Confirm OneDrive provisioning
+- Validate service plan enablement/disablement

 ---

 ## 8. Summary

-The licensing model is fully designed using group-based assignment.
+This approach reflects real-world enterprise design, where licensing is centrally managed using group-based assignment.
-Execution is limited due to licensing constraints, but the architecture is production-ready.

 ```